gurungkshitij/gurungkshitij.github.io/_posts/2020-06-14-airbnb-rating.md

 ### How users can get started with the project?
 - Download all the files and put them in a folder
-- Change the dataset directories in Rmarkdown files before running the file.
+- Change the dataset directories in Rmarkdown files before running them
-- [AirBnB Zero Inflation Poisson Model.Rmd](https://github.com/gurungkshitij/airbnb-rating-analysis/blob/master/AirBnB%20Zero%20Inflation%20Poisson%20Model.Rmd) is the code for predicting number of reviews.
+- [AirBnB Zero Inflation Poisson Model.Rmd](https://github.com/gurungkshitij/airbnb-rating-analysis/blob/master/AirBnB%20Zero%20Inflation%20Poisson%20Model.Rmd) is the code for predicting number of reviews
-- [Final Multilevel.Rmd](https://github.com/gurungkshitij/airbnb-rating-analysis/blob/master/Final%20Multilevel.Rmd) is the code for predicting quality of ratings.
+- [Final Multilevel.Rmd](https://github.com/gurungkshitij/airbnb-rating-analysis/blob/master/Final%20Multilevel.Rmd) is the code for predicting quality of ratings
 - The final report of our work in under [FinalReport-Airbnb.pdf](https://github.com/gurungkshitij/airbnb-rating-analysis/blob/master/FinalReport-Airbnb.pdf)

 <div markdown="0"><a href="https://github.com/gurungkshitij/airbnb-rating-analysis" class="btn btn-success">Source Code</a></div>